 Autism operates a strictly anonymous peer review process in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
 The reviewer may at their own discretion opt to reveal their name to the author in their review but our standard policy practice is for both identities to remain concealed.
 Each new submission is carefully read by one of the Editors to decide whether it has a reasonable chance of getting published.
 If the Editor thinks it does not have this chance, at least one other Editor will be consulted before finally deciding whether or not to send the manuscript out for review.
 Autism strives to do this within two weeks after submission, so that authors do not have to wait long for a rejection.
 Feedback is also provided on how to improve the manuscript, or what other journal would be more suitable.
 Each manuscript is reviewed by at least two referees.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within (e.g.) 6-8 weeks of submission.

-As part of the submission process you will be asked to provide the names of 1 peer who could be called upon to review your manuscript.
+As part of the submission process, you will be asked to provide the names of 2 peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission